markhliu/ml_animated/README.md

 ![](https://user-images.githubusercontent.com/50116107/170499945-128bf650-2085-490d-9c85-d699b80669e9.gif)

-## Explain Machine Learning through Animated Steps

 Words and pictures don't do machine learning justice...

 Animations do!

+## Explain Machine Learning through Animation

-Machine learning has proven to be a poerful tool: it has beaten the world Go champion; it's the brain behind self-driving cars.
-However, machine learning algorithms, to most people, are like black boxes and hard to understand.
+Machine learning has proven to be a powerful tool: it has beaten the world Go champion; it's the brain behind self-driving cars.
+However, machine learning algorithms are like black boxes and hard to understand.

 This free online book is here to help.
-It summarizes machine learning in three words: initialize, adjust, repeat.
+It summarizes machine learning in three words: initialize; adjust; repeat.
-* Step 1: A machine learning model first assigns values to parameters (initialize);
+* Step 1: A machine learning model assigns values to parameters (initialize);
-* Step 2: It then makes predictions and compares them with the actual values; it changes the parameters in such a way so that the predictions will move closer to the actual values (adjust);
+* Step 2: It makes predictions based on the parameters and compares predictions with the actual values; it changes the parameters so that the predictions will move closer to the actual values (adjust);
 * Step 3: It repeats step 2 until the parameters converge (repeat).

-Better yet, the book will use animation to show step by step how machines learn: it shows you the initial values, the change in each step, and the final converged parameters and predictions.
+Better yet, the book will use animation to show step by step how machines learn: it shows you the initial parameter values, the adjustment in each step, and the final converged parameters and predictions.

 ## Ch1: Create Animations
 Learn how to create graphs and plots; convert them into animations; combine multiple animations into one.